Variational convergence of the Scharfetter-Gummel scheme to the aggregation-diffusion equation and vanishing diffusion limit: Introduction

 integrating the first equation over a control volume $K\in\calT^h$, and then applying the divergence theorem yields the discrete continuity equation

 where the numerical approximation for the flux $\calJ^{h,\rho}_{K|L}$ should be well chosen to approximate the continuous flux $j$.
-The idea of the Scharfetter--Gummel flux discretization is to solve a cell problem for two adjacent cells $K$ and $L$ with barycenters $x_K = \intbar_K x \dd{x} $ and $x_L = \intbar_L x \dd x $.
-Then, the cell problem is the one-dimensional boundary value problem: Find $u\in C^2([x_k,x_L])$ satisfying
+The idea of the Scharfetter--Gummel flux discretization is to solve a cell problem for two adjacent cells $K$ and $L$.
+Then, the cell problem is the one-dimensional boundary value problem: Find $u\in C^2([x_K,x_L])$ satisfying

 where $q_{K|L}^h$ is an approximation for the gradient of the potential term $\nabla V$ in~\eqref{eq:drift-aggregation-diffusion-equation} along a segment connecting $x_K$ and $x_L$.
-The solution of \eqref{eq:def:cell-problem}, which can be explicitly computed, is then used to define the Scharfetter--Gummel flux \cite{eymard2006finite}, defined for all $(K|L)\in\Sigma^h$ as
+The solution of \eqref{eq:def:cell-problem}, which can be explicitly computed, is then used to define the Scharfetter--Gummel flux \cite{eymard2006finite}, defined for all $(K,L)\in\Sigma^h$ as

 where $\tau_{K|L}^h \coloneq |(K|L)| / |x_L - x_K|$ is called the transmission coefficient and $\Bern(s) \coloneq s / (e^s - 1)$ is the {\em Bernoulli} function.
 The Scharfetter--Gummel scheme then reads